Change a Kiddo’s Christmas w/ Operation Christmas Child

 Buy coloring books & crayons at Target

-A coloring book and crayons will be a gift any kid will enjoy playing with!
-Not only will they get to express their creativity on paper, but they’ll get to surprise others with their masterpieces.
+Kids can enjoy coloring books and crayons anywhere!
+Not only will they get to express their creativity on paper, but they can also share their masterpieces with others.

 pack of colorful stickers on sheet